Home > Outsourcer > Templates and page layout instructions

 Links

 The template should only contain re-occurring links that will be used in the book as these will need to be checked by Production Editors.
 Sample links should not be included.
+Information regarding file naming and authorised formats, can be found here.

 Style sheets